We get asked a lot about watering brand new sod - when? how much?

 As you keep peeling up a corner (check different corners each time), you'll start to see white roots and it will get harder and harder to pull up a corner.
 When you can no longer pull up a corner, it's time to ease up on watering, but don't stop - over the next several weeks gradually wean off the intense watering.
 In the end, an established lawn will require 1" of water per week for warm season grasses and up to 2" per week for tall fescue.

 You'll be surprised to learn that you need to monitor the moisture levels of new dormant sod.
-It's not a set-it-and-forget-it situation.
-While dormant, leafless bushes usually don't need irrigation water during winter, sod has leaves on it and will dry out, especially on sunny, windy days.
+It's not a set-it-and-forget-it situation and you may need to water it often during winter.
+While dormant, leafless bushes usually don't need irrigation water during winter, sod will dry out, especially on sunny, windy days.

 Instructions on how to water dormant sod can be found in the middle of this page about installing dormant sod.